stackhpc/monasca-influxdb-migration/README.md

 	pip install -r requirements.txt

+Run `link-persister-conf.sh` to hard link to `persister.conf` in your kolla-ansible deployed control plane.

-Next, edit `influxdb_{migrate, restore}.py` as appropriate and execute:
+Next, edit `{migrate, restore}.py` as appropriate and execute:

-- `influxdb_migrate.py` to migrate data from a monolithic database to a database per tenancy model.
+- `migrate.py` to migrate data from a monolithic database to a database per tenancy model.
-- `influxdb_restore.py` to sideload data to a monolithic database from a backed up database.
+- `restore.py` to sideload data to a monolithic database from a backed up database.